-Having a pint or a cocktail, and maybe some lunch or dinner at The Hide Bar, one of the hidden gems in London, is a real treat.
+Having a pint or a cocktail, and maybe some lunch or dinner at the Hide Bar, one of the hidden gems in London, is a real treat.

-Tickets here: Buckingham Palace: The State Rooms Entrance Ticket
+Tickets Here: Buckingham Palace: The State Rooms Entrance Ticket

-See the UK’s Smallest Police Station Hidden In Plain View!
+See the U.K.’s Smallest Police Station Hidden In Plain View!

 It was once instrumental in observing the comings and goings of London folk who assembled in Trafalgar Square to protest using their freedom of speech rights.

 Narrow slits were put into the bottom of a light post in the 1920s, so a police officer could observe the crowds’ activities.

 Located in central London, this public garden is today one of the largest green spaces in the city of London.
 It is where the former headquarters of the General Post Office was located.

 This is a place honoring brave people who died while putting themselves at risk by saving the lives of others, and would ordinarily be forgotten.

 Visit The Old Curiosity Shop For Some Literary History

 However, it has been around since the 1600s withstanding many tumultuous events.
-One was the Great Fire of 1666 and another the ravages of World War II.
+One was the Great Fire of 1666 and another was the ravages of World War II.

-It is said that Charles Dickens was said to pay a visit to this little wood-timbered shop a number of times and perhaps he DID receive inspirations for his writings.
+It is said that Charles Dickens paid a visit to this little wood-timbered shop several times and perhaps he DID receive inspiration for his writings.

 Originally this little wooden shop was a dairy farm.
 At one point in the 1970s, it did sell Charles Dickens’ books.

 Look here: Princess Diana Private 2-Hour Walking Tour

 Its austere and contemporary flair seems a bit out of place next to the opulent Baroque architecture of the church, and that is what makes it all the more striking.

-Tickets here: The Crown Walking Tour of London
+Look Here: The Crown Walking Tour of London

 Visit Eltham Palace for Medieval And Art Deco Influences